The Hidden Cost of “Value Engineering”

 If the answers don’t hold up, neither will the product.

-Ultimately, the real value is longevity, performance, reducing waste, and creating places that serve and inspire those who use them.
+Ultimately, the real value lies in longevity, performance, waste reduction, and creating spaces that serve and inspire those who use them.
 It’s time to leave value engineering behind and build for the future.

 NEWS ARCHIVE